fbcbarbosa/marathon-alerts/README.md

 ## Available Checks
 - [x] `min-healthy` - Minimum % of Task instances should be healthy else this check is fired.
+- [ ] `max-instances` - If the number of instances goes beyond some % of the pre-defined max limit
+- [ ] `suspended` - If the service was suspended by mistake or unintentionally. `min-healthy` doesn't catch suspended services today.

 ## Notifiers
 - [x] Slack